Blog

 Indoor vertical farming for vegetables: GREENRAK

-The GREENRAKmobile or fixed shelving systemfor indoor vertical farming is an adaptation of our current storage systems to enable their integration into emerging environments such as vertical or indoor farming.
-The innovations in our range of mobile storage systems...
+🌱 GREENRAK Indoor Vertical Cultivation System The GREENRAK mobile or fixed shelving system for indoor vertical cultivation is an adaptation of our current storage systems to allow their integration into emerging environments such as vertical or indoor agriculture....

 Lire la suite